rCLOSED CHURCHES WITHIN THE PRESENT

 Brief History:

-Freytown
+Freytown was first

-in 1830.
+1830.
 As roads were constructed linking

-the area to the outside world, Freytown became a
+the area to the outside world, Freytown became a thriving community with a

-thriving community with a number of homes, a school, an MP church, a store, a
+number of homes, a school, an MP church, a store, a cemetery and a grange

-the Scranton Gas & Water Company began buying up area properties in order
+Water Company began buying up area properties in order to construct a

-to construct a reservoir.
-Many of the
+reservoir.
+Many of the residents

-them are still standing on Spring Garden and Maple streets.
+still standing on Spring Garden and Maple streets.
 Soon all that was left was the church, the

 cemetery, and the house of Charles and Rosie Schreck.
 It is said that the cemetery was the obstacle